rhjhunt/ansible-dev-workshop/cert/README.md

-# Adding Content to an Execution Environment
+# Adding content to an execution environment

 In this example we will be adding a custom CA certificate to the execution environment.